Aljon Mariano

 Aljon Escalona Mariano (born August 3, 1992) is a Filipino professional basketball player for the Terrafirma Dyip of the Philippine Basketball Association (PBA).
-He was drafted with the 16th overall pick in the 2015 PBA draft by the Barangay Ginebra San Miguel.
+He was drafted with the 16th overall pick in the 2015 PBA draft by the Barangay Ginebra San Miguel, with whom he has won 7 PBA titles.

+High school career

+Mariano played for Ato Badolato with the San Beda Red Cubs.
+When he was 13 years old, he was part of the first batch that joined the Jr. NBA program.
+He also participated in the Nike Elite Camp and played in the NBTC League.

 College career

 Rookie season

 Mariano joined the Tigers in 2009.
 Mariano played limited minutes with the Tigers during his first season with the team.

 Second season

 In his second season, Mariano became a starter for the Tigers, while averaging 7.1 points per game and 3.1 rebounds per game.
-Unfortunately, the inexperienced Tigers failed to return to the Final Four and finished 7th in the standings at 4–10 ahead of the UP Fighting Maroons.
+Unfortunately, the inexperienced Tigers failed to return to the Final Four and finished 7th in the standings at 4–10 ahead of the last place UP Fighting Maroons.